Back to Resources

 • Regression tests: Automated regression testing is ideal for sanity or smoke tests because they require significant human resources and are time-consuming.

-• Performance tests: To perform stress and load testing on the application, automated tests repetitively query the desired coverage, which is tedious and time-consuming when done manually.
+• Performance tests: Automated tests repetitively query the desired coverage to perform stress and load testing on the application, which is tedious and time-consuming when done manually.

-• Data-driven tests: Automation tests use input data to analyze the SaaS product and minimize human error.
+• Data-driven tests: Automation tests that use data allow you to run the same test with multiple data sets, enhancing test coverage and efficiency and minimizing human error.

 • Functional tests: Automation testing can also test whether frameworks and development codebases meet the desired specifications.